-How to Make a Resin Pendant – The Easy Way
+How to Make a Resin Pendant – The EASY Way

 How to make a resin pendant

+If you’ve spent any time stalking people on social (not talking about exes here), you already know that making resin crafts is the IT thing to do.
 But, if you happened to take a chance and found this article.
 (Like you clicked the Google ‘I’m feeling lucky’ button.)
-Let me tell you why making a resin pendant is one of the awesome ways to spend an afternoon.
+Let me tell you why making a resin pendant is an awesome way to spend your afternoon.

 ✅ Make it today and wear it tomorrow.